andreyaW/boxing_dynamics/README.md

 # Boxing Dynamics

 Boxing Dynamics is a Python pipeline for analyzing the kinematics of a person boxing.
 The input to the pipeline is videos of person throwing a variety of punches (jab, corss, hooks or uppercuts).
 The pipieline will automatically analyze the video using Google's Pose Landmark Detection software [Mediapipe](https://ai.google.dev/edge/mediapipe/solutions/vision/pose_landmarker/python) to detect the motion of 33 pose keypoints throughout the video.
-The keypoints are defined as follows:
+The keypoints are defined as shown in the table below.
+The output from the pipeline will be the input video with measured hip and shoulder rotations, as well as the hand velocity of both the left and right hands.
+These measurements directly correlate to an overall punch force metric.
+This project can be acessed online at the following huggingface space: [boxing-dynamics-demo](https://huggingface.co/spaces/adware74/boxing-dynamics-app).
+Alternatively, one can utilize this pipeline locally by following the usage instructions below.

 ### Pose Detection Landmarks
 | Index | Landmark        |